Written Tales

 Cinquain Poem

 We’ll kick the series off with the Cinquain poem created by Adelaide Crapsey.
 She lived from 1878 to 1914 and enjoyed the Japanese tanka and haiku forms.
-They offered beautiful imagery in short, bite-size prose.
+They offered beautiful imagery in short, bite-sized prose.
 And from these styles, her cinquain was born.

 • Line 1 consists of two (2) syllables,